Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 ![](Figures/PowerBIInstructions1.png)

--	On the popped-out Advanced Editor window, replace the **<DataLakeStore-name>** on the first line with the name of the Azure Data Lake Store that you deployed in the previous steps.
+-	On the popped-out Advanced Editor window, replace the **’<DataLakeStore-name>’** on the first line with the name of the Azure Data Lake Store that you deployed in the previous steps.
 Then, click **’Done’** on the bottom-right corner of the Advanced Editor window.
 -	Then you will see a message saying “Please specify how to connect.”.
 Click on **’Edit Credentials’**.

 ![](Figures/PowerBIInstructions2.png)